Omid91a/CppQuantity/README.md

 ## Usage

 To use the library, include the relevant headers in your project and utilize the provided conversion functions.
-Below are examples for SignalLevel and Frequency conversion in both C++ and C#.
+Below are examples for SignalLevel and Frequency conversion in C++.

 ## Examples